react-native-community/discussions-and-proposals/proposals/0007-rn-versions-lifecycle-support.md

->As we are finding ways to better support React Native community, we are moving towards supporting a limited amount of versions of React Native better.
+>As we look for ways to better support the React Native community, we will move towards supporting a limited number of versions of React Native better.

 The React Native Core team is working to strike a balance between the speed of innovation with the amount of regular change to the platform.
 We understand that each release brings new value and has an adoption cost to the community.